friendlyanon/decensooru/README.md

+# /!\ Warning /!\
+This repository here is currently looking for someone kind enough to donate a gold or higher priviliged account API key to extract data for this userscript.
+You may contact me using the email skype1234@waifu.club for further details.
+Without the right API key the batches currently in the repo will stay as they are now, without being updated.

 # Decensooru
 Addon userscript for [Better Better Booru][1] to decensor Danbooru.
 You have to install [BBB v8.0][1] or newer.
 After installing that version make